tommililja/Farse/CONTRIBUTING.md

 # Contributing

-Bug reports, feature requests and pull requests are all welcome.
+Bug reports, feature and pull requests are welcome.

 ### Issues